chsxf/mfx.wiki.mirror/Building-Your-First-Route.md

 Let's say we want to create a route called `testroute/hello`.

-Create a folder named `routes` inside the `application` folder and a file named `TestRoute.php` in it.
+Create a folder named `routes` at the root level and a file named `TestRoute.php` in it.

 > [!TIP]
 > Your class name does not need to match the same case as the route name as PHP class resolver is case-insensitive.